Terror plot foiled in Jammu after security forces destroy two IEDs

 The IEDs along with timers were destroyed in a controlled explosion on Tuesday.

-Also Read: Police arrest two hybrid militants involved in Bandipora IED blast incident

-The SSP informed that an FIR under sections 4/5 of explosives act and 18/20 of UAPA have been registered at the Satwari police station.
+The SSP informed that a case FIR number 211/2022 under sections 4/5 of the explosives act and 18/20 of UAPA have been registered at the Satwari police station.

 “No arrests have been made so far but we are working on it,” said Kohli.

-Villagers, who were the first to spot the suspicious looking bag lying by the roadside, had informed the police.
+Villagers, who were the first to spot the suspicious-looking bag lying by the roadside near the police post, had informed the police.

 Another police official said the timely detection of the IEDs, averted a major terror incident in Jammu.